 The plan(s) must be tested once every 36 months.
-This is not an exercise per low impact BES Cyber Asset or per type of BES Cyber Asset but an exercise of each incident response plan the entity created to meet this requirement.
-An actual Reportable Cyber Security Incident counts as an exercise as well as other forms of tabletop exercises or drills.
-NERC-led exercises such as GridEx participation would also count as an exercise if the entity's response plan is followed.
-It is the intent of the SDT to have the cyber security incident response plan(s) kept current which includes updating the plan(s) within 180 days following a test or an actual incident.
+This is not an exercise per low impact BES Cyber Asset or per type of BES Cyber Asset but rather is an exercise of each incident response plan the entity created to meet this requirement.
+An actual Reportable Cyber Security Incident counts as an exercise as well asdo other forms of tabletop exercises or drills.
+NERC-led exercises such as GridEx participation would also count as an exercise if-provided the entity's response plan is followed.
+It is the intent of the SDTThe intent of the requirement is for entities to have keep the cyber Cyber security Security incident Incident response plan(s) kept-current, which includes updating the plan(s), if needed, within 180 days following a test or an actual incident.

 In the event of a Reportable Cyber Security Incident, Attachment 1, element 4.6 specifies entities must retain relevant records for Reportable Cyber Security Incidents.
-Example evidence may include, but is not limited to, dated documentation, such as security logs, police reports, emails, response forms or checklists, forensic analysis results, restoration records, and postincident review notes.
+Example evidence may include, but is not limited to, dated documentation, such as security logs, police reports, emails, response forms or checklists, forensic analysis results, restoration records, and post-incident review notes.
 Entities should refer to their handling procedures to determine the types of evidence to retain.
 The evidence retention period for records related to Reportable Cyber Security Incidents is defined in Section C.1.2 of this Standard, which is the same for all requirements in CIP-003-6.